Maintaining Your Sewer And Drain Pipes.

-Blockages can often cause headaches for home owners.
-Pipes may become clogged by non degrading items and can cause backup of sewage water and lead to damage.
+Blockages can often cause headaches for homeowners.
+Pipes may become clogged by non-degrading items and can cause a backup of sewage water and lead to damage.
 The simple way to avoid blockages is by monitoring what is flushed down your toilets and drains.
 Use drain traps and avoid flushing items that are not easily broken down.
-Refrain from flushing diapers, non degrading wipes, paper towels or any other large paper products.
+Refrain from flushing diapers, non-degrading wipes, paper towels or any other large paper products.
 Furthermore, chemicals not meant to be flushed can cause erosion and deterioration in your plumbing systems.
 Be sure to read labels before flushing chemicals and solutions down drains.

 An inspection or assessment allows homeowners to be aware of the condition of pipes.
 Inspection of your current piping systems can uncover potential issues.
 If you are purchasing a new home, getting pipes inspected prior to your closing is very good practice.
 Current owners can have a professional assess the current situation of drains and sewage pipes through a variety of methods.
 Knowing what condition the pipes are in, homeowners can plan for needed repairs or research upgrades that would be better for the property.

 Roots can often grow and cause damage to pipes and whole sewer systems.
 By having someone clear roots around your pipes you can avoid roots deteriorating the pipes and the potential for very costly repairs.
 Insurance Coverage is also an option.
 Some homeowner’s insurance policies will not cover sewer and drain replacement so it is best to know if you are covered.
 If your insurance does not cover these repairs it may be beneficial to do research on additional coverage.

 By taking preventative measures you reduce the risk of sewer and drain issues in the future.
 Knowing some of the potential issues that can arise and the status of your current sewer and drain systems, allows property owners to plan and make more informed decisions.
 This will lead to more peace of mind.